uptrace/bunrouter/README.md

 POST /posts will redirect to /posts/, because the GET method used a trailing slash.
 ```

+## Error Handlers

-## NotFoundHandler
+### NotFoundHandler
 TreeMux.NotFoundHandler can be set to provide custom 404-error handling.
-The default implementation is Go's built-in http.NotFound function.
+The default implementation is Go's built-in `http.NotFound` function.

+### MethodNotAllowedHandler
+If a pattern matches, but the pattern does not have an associated handler for the requested method, the router calls the MethodNotAllowedHandler.
+The default
+version of this handler just writes the status code http.`StatusMethodNotAllowed`.

-## Panic handling
+### Panic handling
 TreeMux.PanicHandler can be set to provide custom panic handling.
 The default implementation just returns error 500.
-The function ShowErrorsPanicHandler, adapted from [gocraft/web](https://github.com/gocraft/web), will print panic errors to the browser in an easily-readable format.
+The function `ShowErrorsPanicHandler`, adapted from [gocraft/web](https://github.com/gocraft/web), will print panic errors to the browser in an easily-readable format.

 ## Middleware
 This package provides no middleware.
 But there are a lot of great options out there and it's pretty easy to write your own.